NeuroAiD: Pharmacology

 Laboratory studies suggest that NeuroAiD can aid with stroke recovery by improving neuroprotection, neurogenesis, and neuroplasticity by amplifying endogenous processes of self-protection and self-repair of the brain.
 MLC901 can activate KATP channels, which has a neuroprotective effect against brain ischemia.

 Effectiveness

-Neuroaid is not effective in aiding recovery after stroke.
+Neuroaid was statistically no better than placebo in improving stroke recovery at 3 months post-stroke.

+Additionally, recent research indicates that NeuroAid improves cognitive functioning after traumatic brain injury and could potentially play a role in treating severe traumatic spinal cord injuries, as well as in slowing down the progression of Alzheimer's disease.

+Side effects

+Common side effects include abdominal discomfort, headaches, dry mouth, nausea, vomiting, and diarrhea.
+Frequently, they can be relieved by reducing the dosage of the medication by 50% for a week.
+Once the symptoms have resolved, the usual dosage can be resumed.
+In some rare cases during clinical trials, a few patients experienced serious side effects (jaundice, low potassium levels, recurring strokes).

 Contraindications

 The medication is contraindicated in pregnant and breastfeeding women.

 Approvals and patents

 NeuroAiD was approved by the Sino Food and Drug Administration in August 2001, under the name Danqi Piantan Jiaonang.
 NeuroAiD has also been approved for use in other Asian countries such as Singapore.
 In 2006, NeuroAiD was also chosen for the Chinese Ministry of Science and Technology's Key Technologies Research & Development program.

-In 2013, Moleac filed a patent for NeuroAiD with the European Patent Office, which was eventually approved in 2019.
-In the same year, Moleac also filed a patent application with the U.S. Patent Office.